 This university presence has contributed to the development of Heidelburg as a hub for science and research, particularly when it comes to environmental protection, genetic engineering, and IT, and there are tonnes of world-famous research organizations located nearby.
 This has made it an extremely popular choice for internationals working in these fields hoping to set up camp in Germany.

 Sure, if you’re a party animal, you might get bored here after a little while.
-But if you’re happy to slow things down and amble around a town teeming with history, and live next door to a world-famous forest, then this town might be the one for you.
+But if you’re happy to slow things down and amble around a town brimming with history, a surrounding area teeming with greenery, then this town has the quality of life for you.

 Best for: Wealthy professionals, fast-paced city-goers